Barbary sheep: Introduced populations

 Barbary sheep have been introduced to southeastern Spain and the Southwestern United States.

 They have become common in a limited region of southeastern Spain, since its introduction in 1970 to Sierra Espuña Regional Park as a game species.
 Its adaptability enabled it to colonize nearby areas quickly, and private game estates provided other centers of dispersion.
 The species is currently expanding, according to recent field surveys, now being found in the provinces of Alicante, Almería, Granada, and Murcia.
-The species is a potential competitor to native ungulates inhabiting the Iberian Peninsula, and has also been introduced to La Palma (in the Canary Islands), and has spread throughout the northern and central parts of the island, where it is a serious threat to endemic vegetation.
+The species is a potential competitor to native ungulates inhabiting the Iberian Peninsula; it has also been introduced to La Palma (in the Canary Islands) and has spread throughout the northern and central parts of the island, where it is a serious threat to endemic vegetation.
 The aoudad has also been introduced in Croatia several times, where a population exists in Mosor.

 During the winter of 1957-1958, 42 Barbary sheep were released in the Palo Duro Canyon of Texas for the purpose of attracting hunters to the region.

 Although the species has not yet been recorded in Australia, it is considered a pest species in Queensland, with the potential to establish in the wild.